Looking for a doctor? The resources below will hopefully be of assistance…

 American Association of Clinical Endocrinologistshttp://www.aace.com/

-On the AACE site, click on “Find an Endocrinologist” link on the right-hand side of the screen.
-(You might have to scroll down a bit to see it).
-Be sure to select the specialty “thyroid dysfunction”.
+On the AACE site, go to the “Find an Endocrinologist” box on the right-hand side of the screen.
+(You will probably have to scroll down a bit to see it).
+Be sure to select “thyroid dysfunction” in the “Endocrine Focus” section.

 There has been an unfortunate trend in recent months of chiropractors claiming to practice “functional endocrinology”.
 Many patients have literally paid thousands of dollars for treatment, believing that these practitioners are endocrinologists, when they are not.
 This was one of the more publicized cases: http://www.thedenverchannel.com/news/28731977/detail.html